highfem/tqdne/README.md

 ## About

-This reposiory implements Generative Waveform Models (GMWs), i.e., generative models that can simulate synthetic seismis waveforms.
+This repository implements Generative Waveform Models (GMWs), i.e., generative models that can generate synthetic seismic waveforms.
 In particular, the repository implements *HighFEM*, the GWM introduced in [High Resolution Seismic Waveform Generation using Denoising Diffusion](https://arxiv.org/abs/2410.19343).

-It can be used to generate seismic waveforms, replicate the results from the manuscript using the experimental code in [experiments](experiments), and for training custom GWMs from scratch.
+The repository can be also be used to replicate the results from the manuscript using the experimental code in [experiments](experiments), and for training custom GWMs from scratch.

 ## Quick start